Team-1280/electrical-book/content/docs/frc_guide/electrical_engineering/pwm.md

 Here' the **period** of the signal you're making with the light would be {{< katex >}}3 + 2 = 5{{< /katex >}} seconds,
 and the **duty cycle** of the signal would be {{< katex >}} \frac{3}{5} = 60\% {{< /katex >}}

+PWM is basically what a Digital device can take as a input.
+PWM modules are are converted to machines' sensory detail.